aspose-slides/Aspose.Slides-API-References/content/cpp/english/aspose.slides/ishapecollection/addautoshape/_index.md

 ---
 title: AddAutoShape()
 second_title: Aspose.Slides for C++ API Reference
-description: Creates a new AutoShape, tunes it from default template and adds it to the end of the collection.
+description: Creates a new auto shape with default formatting and adds it to the end of the shape collection.
 type: docs
 weight: 313
 url: /aspose.slides/ishapecollection/addautoshape/